paulness/gatsby-starter-personal-blog/content/posts/2017-11-23--autocomplete-with-static-files-part-4/index.md

 With static file autocomplete, the flow is as follows:

-1. Request made to server
+1. Request made to the server
-1. We are looking for a file called JO or JO.json
+1. We are looking for an exact file called JO or JO.json
-1. If the file exists we return the file contents, which have already been prepared for us
+1. If that file exists, we return the file contents, which have already been prepared for us
 1. If it doesn't exist (404), we must assume there are no results for JO.

 ``` javascript